rswilkens/aclpub2-Tutorial/README.md

   abstract: Abstract of the paper, usually a LaTeX fragment.
 ```

-## How to export yml files from OpenReview.
+## How to export yml files from OpenReview
 TBC (Rodrigo)

 ## How to test the tool to generate your proceedings